bgamari/ghc-wiki-import/ghc-planning.md

 - **Mailing lists**:

   - install spam-filtering technology for the lists
-  - reoganise mailing lists: remove cvs-all, resubscribe everyone to the other lists (announce beforehand).

 - **Broken tests**
-  Change `fail` to `broken(123)` and try to get the HEAD to a state where all test failures are broken and have a bug annotated.
-Update building guide to know about this change.
+  Update building guide to know about broken(foo) and reqlib(foo) changes?

 - **GHC API**.
 File/reclassify bugs/tasks from the API users.